Doji Candlestick Analysis, How to Trade with Doji

 One form of the candlestick that is often used to identify the direction of the trend is a Doji candlestick.
 A candlestick is one of the most obvious trading signals in a candlestick pattern.

-Since hundreds of years ago candlesticks were used to trade rice commodities in Japan until now this formation is still considered a valid trading signal.
+Since hundreds of years ago candlesticks chart were used to trade rice commodities in Japan until now this formation is still considered a valid trading signal.

-Doji Candle Meaning
+Doji Candle Explained

 Doji usually forms at least a few bars after the price moves up or down, which indicates uncertainty the market participants will be taken to where the next price movement is.